tetat/moving-ball/README.md

 # moving-ball
 Moving ball animation inside a rectangle.
-The ball will change it direction immediately after hitting the wall.
+The ball will change it's direction immediately after hitting the wall.